 FlyWheel is a multi-generation, family-owned business.
 They started out manufacturing decals (they've printed more than 26 million of them), but have evolved into a full-service marketing firm with a wide variety of both print and digital marketing solutions.
 They needed a new website to showcase all of their offerings and to flex the marketing chops they've developed by publishing a weekly podcast.

 Icons or Product Photography?

-While icons are fun and helpful, I challenged them to use product photography instead.
+While icons are fun and helpful, we challenged them to use product photography instead.
 Many of the companies I've worked with in the past are service-oriented companies.
 Few have a physical product they create and that they can document with gorgeous photos.
-The first draft of the website I showed Flywheel had product images in a grid on both the home page and the interior solutions pages.
+The first draft of the website we showed Flywheel had product images in a grid on both the home page and the interior solutions pages.
 Luckily, they loved the idea.
-Plus, we compromised and I added icons to the home page above the product photos.
+Plus, we compromised and we added icons to the home page above the product photos.

 The leadership team at Flywheel has been deeply inspired by Building a Story Brand, a book by Donald Miller that says marketing gets a lot easier when you're able to clarify you're message into 3 digestible steps or parts.
-The emphasis on simplicity drove the design aesthetic throughout my design.
-But, I was particularly focused on simplicity when I designed the "Our Process" area.
+The emphasis on simplicity drove the design aesthetic throughout our design.
+But, we were particularly focused on simplicity when I designed the "Our Process" area.

 - The case studies are brief.
 They're only a single section on the Clients page.

 - They're templated.
 There's a blurb, a photo, a testimonial, and a couple of stats.